top of page

-Introduction to Private Investigation in Singapore
+A Complete Guide to Private Investigator Laws in Singapore

-Key Legislation Governing Private Investigators
+2. Key Legislation Governing Private Investigators in Singapore

 The Private Security Industry Act (PSIA)